xpack/vscode-xpack-extension-ts/README.md

-# xPack C/C++ Managed Build
+# xPack C/C++ Managed Build (early evaluation!)

-Manage and build C/C++ projects with CMake, meson, etc using the xPack tools.
+Manage and build C/C++ projects with CMake, meson, etc, using the xPack tools.

 ## Features

-Manage tipical multi-configuration projects (like debug/release), but also complex,  multi-platform, multi-architecture, multi-toolchain projects, with an emphasis on modern C/C++ and embedded applications.
+Manage typical multi-configuration projects (like debug/release), but also complex,  multi-platform, multi-architecture, multi-toolchain projects, with an emphasis on modern C/C++ and embedded applications.

 This project is part of the [xPack Project](https://github.com/xpack).

-It is intended as a replacement of the managed build system available in [Eclipse Embedded CDT](https://projects.eclipse.org/projects/iot.embed-cdt/).
+It is intended as a replacement for the managed build system available in [Eclipse Embedded CDT](https://projects.eclipse.org/projects/iot.embed-cdt/).

 ## Requirements